P2 Explore: Efficient Exploration in Unknown Cluttered Environment with Floor Plan Prediction: Methodology

 \subsubsection{Obtain the Global Predicted Map}

-The predicted local floor plan $\hat{X}(f_i)$ is convert to a range of 0 to 255 firstly, and we classify values less than 80 as occupied, greater than 120 as traversable, and the remaining values as unknown.
+In this section, we will introduce how to fuse local predicted maps of fixed size into a global map.
+First, for each pixel in the predicted result, we define its category as the one with the highest probability.
+Then, we turn the value in this map to 0-255, ensuring that it can later be fused with the already observed map.

 To enable map prediction for environments of any size, we use the local map around each frontier as input to obtain the local predicted map.
-Assuming that in the current partially observed map, we can obtain some clustered frontiers $f_i,i=1\cdots n$.
-The local maps around $f_i$ is $X(f_i)$.
-Based on the trained denoising module and map predictor $\psi_\theta$, we can obtain the predicted map $\hat{X}(f_i)$.
-The detail algorithm for merging the local predicted maps can be found in Algorithm \ref{alg:merge_map}.

-For each local predicted map $\hat{X}(f_i)$, the valid prediction information (occupied or traversable) is added to the corresponding location in the global predicted map $\hat{X}$.
+Assuming that in the current partially observed map, we can obtain some cluttered frontiers $f_i,i=1\cdots n$.
+Local maps around $f_i$ is $M(f_i)$.
+Based on the trained map predictor $\psi_\theta$, we can obtain the predicted map $\hat{P}(f_i)$.
+The detailed algorithm for merging the local predicted maps can be found in Algorithm \ref{alg:merge_map}.
+For each local predicted map $\hat{P}(f_i)$, the valid prediction information (occupied or traversable) is added to the corresponding location in the global predicted map $\hat{G}$.
 Additionally, we retain the already observed information in the original map.